-In addition to the sculptural artwork transfer laban
+In addition to the sculptural artwork Transfer Laban

 was also uniquely developed and presented as a series of new public dance performances developed in collaboration with UK choreographer Charles Linehan and students from the Trinity Laban Conservatoire of Music and Dance.
 These performances were presented on site in Montgomery Square as part of the project launch and during intervals in the sculptural construction process.

-The build and deconstruction of transfer laban
+The build and deconstruction of Transfer Laban

-was captured in a video installation and as a series of long-exposure photographs.
+, a video installation and as a series of long-exposure photographs.

 was commissioned by Locus+ in partnership with Canary Wharf